PS - The above plans and premiums are for 500000 Sum insured for 1 Adult of 21 Years for Delhi city.

-Mediclaim policy takes care of your medical expenses up to the sum insured amount in case of a medical emergency, except for the critical illness expenses.
+Mediclaim insurance takes care of your medical expenses up to the sum insured amount in case of a medical emergency, except for the critical illness expenses.
 The policyholder can avail of both cashless and reimbursement claim benefits.
 The policy also offers tax-exemption benefits under section 80D of the Income Tax Act of India, 1961.

 Features and Benefits of Mediclaim Policy